Types of Water Pollution

 Groundwater, i.e. those found deep under the soil are a significant source of our planet’s water.
 The groundwater is also sometimes found in Aquifers that are formed below rock structures.
 By building wells etc., people often access the drinking water available in the aquifers.
 Chemicals, pesticides etc. often seep in from pollutants that gather on the land and contaminate the water below, leading to groundwater pollution.
 The single-use plastic that you might be using or definitely see everywhere is a frequent occupant of landfills.
 Most of the discarded plastic ends up, either in the ocean or in a landfill.
 In the landfills, as the plastic begins to break down, it leaks out toxic, carcinogenic chemicals into the soil, ultimately polluting the groundwater.

 Surface Water Pollution

 Surface water is the most commonly observed water body which includes our streams, rivers, lakes, sea, oceans and other such small and large water bodies.
 When foreign and often hazardous bodies enter and mix with these water sources, it is termed as surface water pollution.
 With close to 8 billion tons being dumped into the oceans every year, the biggest pollutant of surface water pollution is, plastic!

 The catastrophic level of ocean pollution caused by plastic can usually be witnessed as it washes up on otherwise pristine beaches.
 Here is just one of many examples: Galapagos Islands Plastic Pollution Problem.
 Such sad situations of beautiful beaches, covered in plastic garbage, is why initiatives like Clean The Beach Boot Camp have become a popular necessity.

-Help spread the awareness on the different types of water pollution, by sharing this article with your friends and co-workers.
+Help spread awareness of the different types of water pollution, by sharing this article with your friends and co-workers.
 Or if you have a personal success story on managing the water pollution crisis, then motivate others to do the same by commenting below.